SimplyTea/NoteIdentifier/README.md

 <h1 align="center">Note Identifier</h1>

-A 2025 School Project to create an AI to detect Notes played in an audio stream using [hugging face](https://huggingface.co/) models.
+A 2025 School Project to create an AI to detect Notes played in an audio stream using [hugging face](https://huggingface.co/) models in Python.
-This project allows you to use an Arduino Mega to

 ## Installation.
 ```bash